 To continue meeting borrowers’ evolving financial needs, ADB introduced the local currency loan (LCL) product in August 2005.
 Private sector enterprises and certain public sector entities including local governments and public sector enterprises may avail themselves of LCLs.

-LCLs aim to reduce currency mismatches in the developing member countries (DMCs).
+LCLs aim to reduce currency mismatches in DMCs.
 Under the LCL window, borrowers have the option of changing the interest rate basis of an LCL during the life of the loan by requesting an interest rate conversion to fix or unfix their interest rate, subject to regulatory approvals and relevant swap market opportunities available to ADB in the local market.

-ADB offers loans at very low interest rates to help reduce poverty in ADB's poorest member countries, and bridge the development gap in the Asia-Pacific region.
-Concessional assistance to developing member countries (DMC) is meant to help them overcome development challenges, support inclusive and sustainable development, and make progress on the Sustainable Development Goals.
+ADB offers loans at very low interest rates to help reduce poverty in ADB's poorest member countries, and bridge the development gap in the Asia and Pacific region.
+Concessional assistance to DMCs is meant to help them overcome development challenges, support inclusive and sustainable development, and make progress on the Sustainable Development Goals.
 Large unmet development challenges, limited financing options, and the need to provide incentives to increase investment in regional public goods underlie the need for ADB’s continued concessional assistance to eligible DMCs.

 ADB offers debt management products to members and entities fully guaranteed by members in relation to their third-party liabilities.
 In offering debt management products for third-party liabilities, ADB is able to contribute to the economic development of its DMCs by allowing members or guaranteed entities to improve debt management, thereby potentially reducing economic volatility, reducing borrowing costs, improving access to capital markets, and freeing up scarce financial resources for economic development.